-I am an assistant scientist (former post-doctoral researcher and SNSF post-doctoral fellow) affiliated to the Infrared Processing and Analysis Center at Caltech.
+I am an assistant scientist (assistant professor equivalent) affiliated with the Infrared Processing and Analysis Center at Caltech.
 My research focuses on the formation of galaxies in the early universe and the evolution and ultimately death of massive galaxies at later epochs in cosmic time.
 For details on my research interests, see the Research Overview.

-If not working on science, I love mountain biking, skiing/snowboarding, and playing (beach) volleyball.
-Back in Zurich, I was a pool billiards player on national competition level (now just for fun) and also enjoyed flying the Katana DA20 as private pilot.
+As a Swiss native, I love mountain biking, skiing/snowboarding, and playing (beach) volleyball.
+Back in Zurich, where I grew up, I was a pool billiards player on national competition level (now just for fun) and also enjoyed flying the Katana DA20 as private pilot.
 I also spend some time every week playing the piano (classical concerts first and now some Jazz/Blues/Ragtime for fun).

 Another hobby of mine is designing webpages.
 Some of the best running ones are: Observatory of Uitikon, Gerber Media, and the one of my uncle, a professional painter and former teacher.
 Research webpages include the one of the COSMOS (maintenance only), SPLASH, and ALPINE survey.